justin5927/justin5927.github.io/pages/bucket_lists.md

 16. Be a Audience Member in a Gameshow - Sept 2023
 17. Eat at Hell's Kitchen - Feb 14, 2024
 18. Get Married - Sept 28, 2024
+19. Go vegatarian for a month - October, 2024
+20. Take train instead of flying - Feb 7, 2024

 ## Bucketlist
 - Visit all 50 states